CrosswaveOmega/json/README.md

 A set of JSON files for developing applications with Helldivers 2.
 Intended to be updated a bit faster than the parent repo.

+Presently, the only concern is updating the planet and assignment related JSON files.
+Warbonds and items are untouched.

 ### Goals
 Provide a set of 'static' information like planets, factions and sectors.
 Applications that need this information (because they map from the API etc.)